 Overview

-Roy H. Schwartz, a Principal, focuses his practice on commercial and construction litigation.
-He has defended architects, engineers, and land surveyors in professional malpractice claims.
+Roy H. Schwartz is a Partner at Zetlin & De Chiara LLP.
+He focuses his practice on commercial and construction litigation.
+He has defended architects, engineers, and land surveyors in professional malpractice claims, and has also represented developers and contractors.
 Prior to joining Zetlin & De Chiara, Roy was with a New Jersey law firm where he represented design professionals in the defense of professional liability and related claims.
 He has lectured on malpractice-related issues.
 Amongst other notable successes, he has procured summary judgment several times by arguing that plaintiffs' experts have provided inadmissible, net opinions.
 His experience also includes, for example, representing plaintiffs and defendants in commercial and personal injury claims, and preparing appeals.
+Roy has been recognized by The Best Lawyers in America: Ones to Watch for Construction Law and Litigation - Construction.
+Roy also serves as counsel for AIA Queens.

 Roy previously clerked for the Honorable Anthony J. Parrillo, J.A.D., a New Jersey Appellate Division judge.